Major: Communication Studies

 the classroom on individual writing projects was the most rewarding and greatest

-take their ideas from one small nugget to a paper and presentation using
+their ideas from one small nugget to a paper and presentation using good historic

-History, Dr. Melissa Bingmann.
-Her constant work to locate relevant public
+Dr. Melissa Bingmann.
+Her constant work to locate relevant public history internships

 As a soon-to-be graduate, what is your best advice for incoming students?

-and the university as a whole offer an incredible array of chances to become
+the university as a whole offer an incredible array of chances to become involved

-involved – you never know who you might meet and how those opportunities
+– you never know who you might meet and how those opportunities can help structure

 What will you miss most about WVU?